What is outsourced marketing?

-Best practices across different marketing channels (social media, display ads, emails, etc.) are changing every day.
-Rather than divert time/money trying to learn the necessary tools and strategies, many companies are outsourcing the task.
+Best practices across different marketing channels (social media, display ads, emails, etc.) are changing daily.
+Many companies are outsourcing the task rather than divert time/money trying to learn the necessary tools and strategies.
 Is your company missing out on a good thing?
 Check out 8 Signs You're Ready to Outsource Your Marketing to find out!

 What's the advantage of outsourced marketing?

 Outsourced marketing is an excellent investment for organizations that don't employ a large, in-house marketing team.
 You and your employees are so close to your business, living and breathing it every day.
 An outsourced marketing expert can bring a valuable outside perspective to your company that leads to fresh ideas and programs that drive business.
 And because your outsourced experts are also working with other firms and industries, they bring best marketing practices from other industries into yours with great success.

 More for Your Money- Understandably, you don't want the overhead that comes with hiring a full-time web developer, designer, copywriter, SEO or PPC consultant, etc. Marketing agencies like PMG have all those experts on staff.
 You only pay for what you need, when you need it.
 Outsourcing your marketing allows you to have one point of contact that brings multiple marketing skill sets to the table.
 So for the cost of hiring, paying, and providing benefits for one full-time marketing director who brings one set of skills and experience, you can have an entire team of specialists working for you.